Boost for Buick as Adayar runs at Ascot

 |Date: Saturday 11 October Venue: Ascot Racecourse

-|Times: 13:25-16:30 BST, Champion Stakes 15:50 Coverage: Updates on BBC Radio 5 live
+|Times: 13:25-16:30 BST, Champion Stakes 15:50 Coverage: Updates on BBC Radio 5 Live

 Derby and King George winner Adayar has been confirmed a runner in Saturday's Champion Stakes in a boost for William Buick's bid to be champion jockey.